Polynomial Ensembles and P\'olya Frequency Functions: Multivariate Transforms

-Note that, by construction, the transforms $\fourier$ and $\hankel_{\nu}$ are essentially restrictions of the ordinary Fourier transform \eqref{fourier1}.
-Thus, in particular, they~inherit the bijectivity of the ordinary Fourier transform.
-The transform $\mellin$ is also bijective on $L^{1,\mathbb{S}}(A)$, but for less simple reasons, see \eg \cite{Helgason3,KK:2016a}.
+Also note that, by Eqs. \eqref{S1-def} and \eqref{S2-def}, the induced transforms $\fourier$ and $\hankel_{\nu}$ are essentially the ordinary Fourier transform \eqref{fourier1} restricted to the matrices $s$ and $\iota_M(s)$ with $s$ diagonal, which is sufficient by $K$-invariance.
+Thus, in particular, they~inherit the injectivity of the ordinary Fourier transform.
+The transform $\mellin$ in \eqref{S3-def} is also injective on $L^{1,\mathbb{S}}(A)$, but for less simple reasons, see \eg \cite{Helgason3,KK:2016a}.
 Finally, let us note that all the transforms in Def.~\ref{def:multi-trans} may be inverted fairly explicitly (possibly after appropriate regularization) either as a consequence of the Fourier inversion formula or by the inversion formula for the spherical transform \cite{Helgason3,KK:2016a}; see also the proof of Theorem \ref{thm:group-pol} further below.

 The multivariate transforms in Def.~\ref{def:multi-trans} have the important property that they convert the induced convolutions in Eqs.\@ \eqref{conv-G} -- \eqref{conv-M} into multiplications.
 For the Fourier transform and the Hankel transform, this follows from the corresponding property of the Fourier transform \eqref{fourier1}.
 For the spherical transform, see \eg \cite[Proof of Lemma IV.3.2]{Helgason3}.